Tau Devi Lal Stadium

-Tau Devi Lal Stadium is a multi-purpose sports complex located in Gurgaon within the state of Haryana, India.
-The Tau Devi Lal Football Stadium has a capacity of 12,000 and the Tau Devi Lal Cricket Stadium has a capacity of 7,000.
+Tau Devi Lal Stadium is a multi-purpose sports complex located in Gurgaon in the state of Haryana, India.

-The site currently consists of two sports venues in addition to several practice facilities: the Tau Devi Lal Cricket Ground and the Tau Devi Lal Football Stadium.
+The site consists of two sports venues in addition to several practice facilities, namely cricket and football.
+It is mostly used by the Haryana cricket team.

-It is the home ground of I-League side RoundGlass Punjab FC, and on occasion the Haryana cricket team.

 Cricket

 The stadium hosts first-class matches for Haryana cricket team.
 It has floodlight facilities.
 The end names of the stadium are City End, Pioneer Urban End.
 The stadium is located in Sohna Road, Sector 38 in Gurgaon.

 The stadium has hosted a Women's ODI between India and West Indies in 2004.
 The match was won by India by 170 runs as Aru Kirkire scored a century and then Mamatha Maben took 4 wickets.

 The stadium was one of three venues which hosted unauthorized Indian Cricket League in 2008.
-The stadium has hosted 14 T-20 games of the league.now a new league of mind tree school will be held on 20 August 2016.
+The stadium has hosted 14 T-20 games of the league.
+School events are often organised and training of local Haryana teams takes place here.